 Bond Yield vs. Return

-Depending on the type of fund, these fluctuations can have varying degrees of impact on return.
 For instance, high-yield and emerging market bond funds tend to have much greater volatility than short-term bond funds that invest in higher-quality securities.
-Before investing in a fund, you should be sure that you know the level of risk and that you can withstand the volatility that a fund might have.
+So, before you invest in a fund, you should be sure that you know the level of risk and that you can withstand the volatility that a fund might have.

 How Capital Gains Distributions Affect a Bond Fund’s Return

-Each year, many funds pay out capital gains on the money they have made from buying and selling securities.
-This is a complicated issue, but you there are some important highlights to keep in mind:
+Each year, many bond funds pay out capital gains on the money they have made from buying and selling bonds.
+This is a complex issue, but there are some aspects you should keep in mind:

-- Capital gains result in an equivalent reduction in the fund’s share price (i.e., a fund with a $10 share price that pays a 20-cent distribution will see its share price drop to $9.80).
-Despite the drop in share price, the total return is unchanged because you've received the difference in the capital gains distribution.
+- Capital gains result in a matched reduction in the fund’s share price (e.g., a fund with a $10 share price that pays a 20-cent distribution will see its share price drop to $9.80).
+Despite the drop in share price, the total return is unchanged, because you've received a portion of the total value in a capital gains distribution.

-- Investors can either reinvest the proceeds by buying more shares, or they can take the distributions as income.
-Either way, a person who holds a fund in a taxable account will usually have to pay taxes on the distribution – which means that the after-tax total return will be reduced by the amount of tax paid.
+- You can either reinvest the proceeds and buy more shares or take the distributions as income.
+Either way, if you hold a fund in a taxable account, you'll have to pay taxes on the distribution.
+That means the total return after taxes will be reduced by the amount of tax you paid.

-- The total returns quoted in the media and on fund companies’ websites assume the reinvestment of all dividends and capital gains.
+- The total returns quoted in the media and on the fund's website assume that all dividends and capital gains are reinvested.

-- Unless you need the money to pay expenses, it’s preferable to reinvest distributions since it allows the power of compounding to work in your favor.
+- Unless you need the money to pay bills, it’s best to reinvest distributions, since that allows more money to compound in your favor.

 The Bottom Line

-Investors need to take care not to confuse yield with total return.
-Just because a fund has a reported yield of 7% doesn’t mean that’s the actual return on your investment.
-In a given year, fluctuations in the bond fund's share price, the fund's capital gains distribution to its shareholders and the particulars of your own tax situation mean that your after-tax return will likely differ.
+You should take care not to confuse yield with total return.
+Just because a fund has a reported yield of 7%, that doesn’t mean that’s the real return on your investment.
+In any given year, fluctuations in the bond fund's share price will vary.
+The fund's capital gains distribution to its shareholders will change with respect to the changes.
+If your tax situation changes, your after-tax returns will likely change as well.